Discover London with an Open City group tour…

 Journey down the Thames looking at the iconic landmarks that make London so architecturally diverse.
 Led by our specialist guide, architect Benedict O'Looney, whose in-depth knowledge guarantees deep insight and thoughtful commentary.
 Select from two different tours exploring different sections of the Thames

-North, South, East and West London Architecture Cycle Tours
+North, South, East, West, and Richmond to Roehampton Architecture Cycle Tours

-Join our expert guides Aidan Hall, Rosalind Peebles and David Garrard for a series of exhilarating bicycle journeys discovering the extraordinary design history linking several high-quality public housing projects throughout North, South, East and West London.
-Highlights include Central Hill by Rosemary Stjernstedt, Dawson’s Heights by Kate MacKintosh, Robin Hood Gardens by Alison Smithson and Peter Smithson, Balfron Tower by Ernő Goldfinger, Maiden Lane by Benson & Forsyth, and Alexandra Road by Neave Brown
+Join our expert guides Aidan Hall, Rosalind Peebles and David Garrard for a series of exhilarating bicycle journeys discovering the extraordinary design history linking several high-quality public housing projects throughout North, South, East and West London, and from Richmond to Roehampton.
+Highlights include Central Hill by Rosemary Stjernstedt, Dawson’s Heights by Kate MacKintosh, Robin Hood Gardens by Alison Smithson and Peter Smithson, Balfron Tower by Ernő Goldfinger, Maiden Lane by Benson & Forsyth, Alexandra Road by Neave Brown, and flats at Ham Common by Stirling and Gowan

 Get in touch…